Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 This creates the idea of biology as an essential matter.
 We are all essentially human, with the same biologies that unify us.
 It is our culture that marks us as separate.

 Understanding gender through this lens left me with confusion and question after question.
 It justifies and supports the idea that some of us are essentially male and some of us are essentially female (and perhaps some of us are essentially "intersex" in some way), but how we interpret that is different.
 This could even be understood to say that biologically, I am "male" but culturally, I am "female."
 This seems to be how many anthropologists understand gender/sex.
 My professors certainly seem to.
-On the first day of class, my Archeology professor made a casual aside to "biological males" and "biological females," connoting the notion of a universal, biologically understood sex.
+On the first day of class, one of my professors made a casual aside to "biological males" and "biological females," connoting the notion of a universal, biologically understood sex.

 ## "Humans Are Biocultural"